awl4114awl/bandit-wargame-solutions/Bandit Level 2 → Level 3/README.md

 # Bandit Level 2 → Level 3

 ## Level Goal
-The password for the next level is stored in a file called `spaces in this filename` located in the home directory.
-You need to retrieve the password from this file to proceed to Bandit Level 3.
+The password for the next level is stored in a file called `spaces in this filename` located in the home directory

 ## Commands You May Need
 - `ls`: List directory contents.